 Continuity mistake: At the end when Sheldon has got a burger, the amount of burger left changes depending on the camera angle.
 Most noticeable when he asks Penny about permanently reserving the table - between shots the lettuce disappears, the bun changes colour, and the bite marks change.

 Character mistake: When Sheldon arrives at the apartment with his Nintendo 64 in the box, he tells Leonard that they can play Super Mario 64.
 He then proceeds to say, upon finding a memory card, that they can pick up where he left off.
-Super Mario 64 does not make use of the memory card, all of the data is saved on the cartridge.
+Super Mario 64 does not make use of the memory card for progression, all of that data was saved on the cartridge.